Back To Top

 Step-by-step refresh guide

 Start by rinsing your wooden chopping board with warm water.
-‘The first step is rinsing the wooden cutting board under hot running water.
-Do not soak it as the wood will absorb too much water and when it dries out it can lead to cracks on the surface,’ Sarah advises.
+Do not soak the board, as this can cause the wood to crack if it absorbs too much water and dries out.

 Then it’s time for the salt and lemon cleaning hack.
 ‘Sprinkle the board with coarse salt, like sea salt or kosher salt.
 Take a lemon cut in half, and rub the lemon cut side down over the salt on the board, scrubbing in small circles, following the direction of the grain,’ Polya explains.